Ekkehard-Schulze/indoor-climate-logger/README.md

   - The script _switch_RPiPico_to_write_log_mode.py_ runs in CPython and renames _boot.bak_ to _boot.py_.
 For the convenience of the developer, it also copies _indoor-climate-logger.py_ to _code.py_ and offers to delete _indoor-climate-logger.py_.
-After a reset or e-plug of the microcontroller, the files system is mounted read write for the controller and the controller starts logging data.
+After a reset of the microcontroller, the files system is mounted read write for the controller and the controller starts logging data.
 It is not possible to read the growing log file via USB, however in verbose mode the data are also printed to the console, e. g. when using the Thonny-IDE.
 For convenience, this script may be located on the controller, however